kowgli/CCP/README.md

 ```
 Class1 Property1=Value1 Property2=Value2 Class2 Property3=Value3    etc.
 ```
-**There shoudn't be any spaces between the name and value of a property.**
+**There shoudn't be any spaces between the name and value of a property.** Strings with whitespace should be enclosed by double quotes, like `"hello world"`.

 There is no command line parsing specific code required.
 All you need is classes implementing the `IOperation` interface, which includes a single `Run` method.